Welcome to Shaykhi Academy!

 We previously mentioned to you a simplified method for memorizing the Ikhfaa letters by memorizing the letters of other rules, such as Izhar and Idgham, for example.
 Let us now clarify specifically what are the hidden letters in Tajweed?

-There are fifteen letters included in the Ikhfaa rule, these letters are ك (Kaf), ق (Qaf), ف (Fa), ظ (Dhadh), ط (Taa), ض (Dhaad), ش (Sheen), س (Seen), ز (Zain), ذ (Tha), د (Dal), ج (Jeem), ث (Tha), ت (Ta).
+There are fifteen letters of Ikhfaa, these letters are ك (Kaf), ق (Qaf), ف (Fa), ظ (Dhadh), ط (Taa), ض (Dhaad), ش (Sheen), س (Seen), ز (Zain), ذ (Tha), د (Dal), ج (Jeem), ث (Tha), ت (Ta).
 They are called Ikhfaa letters because they involve hiding or concealing the sound while pronouncing them.

 How to learn Ikhfaa letters?